NuGet/docs.microsoft.com-nuget/docs/consume-packages/Finding-and-Choosing-Packages.md

 <a name="native-cpp-packages"></a>
 ### Native C++ packages

 Visual Studio C++ projects can use native C++ NuGet packages.
-Installing these packages enables the **Manage NuGet Packages** context-menu command, exposes a `native` target framework, and provides MSBuild integration.
+Installing these packages enable the **Manage NuGet Packages** context-menu command, exposes a `native` target framework, and provides MSBuild integration.

 To find native packages on nuget.org/packages, search by using `tag:native`.
 Such packages typically provide *.targets* and *.props* files, which NuGet imports automatically when adding the packages.